-You’ll have to clean your carburetor more often and empty out any unused gas before storing your unit.
+You’ll have to clean your carburetor more often and remove any unused gas before storing your unit.

-This means in a city-wide power outage, you might not be able to get gas.
+This means that in a city-wide power outage, you might not be able to get gas.

 Fuel stabilizers are additives that can prolong the lifespan of unused gasoline.
 (I recommend using Star Tron Enzyme Fuel Treatment for this.)